-Representation of Lotus Village, a homeless shelter for women, youth, and children, in its expansion of facilities and services.
+Representation of Lotus House, a homeless shelter for women, youth, and children, in the construction of a new facility.
 Our multi-practice team handled legal work pertaining to the acquisition of properties surrounding the current facility, related land use and zoning issues, and approval of $25 million in construction financing including New Market Tax Credit financing with Bank of America.
 The culmination of these efforts, including the City of Miami's approval of the land use and zoning, resulted in the shelter's expansion from 240 to 500 beds, a prototype for the industry and largest in the country.
 The project was the recipient of the Urban Land Institute Vision Awards 2018 Project of the Year and the South Florida Business Journal's 2018 Structures Award.

 Representation of major tax-exempt hospital system in connection with an Internal Revenue Service examination of its federal income tax returns.
 The coordinated four-year examination of the organization, which operated a group of hospitals and related out-patient facilities, presented many challengi...

 Representation of Glades Landfill, LLC, in the acquisition and operational permitting of a 300-acre construction and demolition debris landfill adjacent to Lake Okeechobee in Florida.